 The TV’s three being in total allowed me and my family to watch as they pleased in separate zones, one being the bathroom and I could continue on working.
 The Bose docking station with complimentary bottled water, coffee and tea maker was an enticing way to spend late nights working.

 Lying in my king size bed I could enjoy some of the inspiring urban scenes thanks to the large window.
 I loved how the city light towers were illuminating my suite.
 It is not common to sleep next to fresh yellow roses at hotels and this was just divine for me.
 My sleep during the night can be restless so to have fresh yellow roses, smiling at me is wonderful, especially after seeing Amal Clooney trending the same tone of yellow at the Royal wedding.
 This just confirms that the Sheraton is bang on-trend when it comes to seasonal colours and prides itself when it comes to attention to detail in serving its guests.

 The plump pillows and crisp white linens smelt and felt lovely.

-I was greeted by several Sheraton staff as I entered the building and for me this was a warm message of what was to come.
-This is not easy to master in where in such a large hotel, one can feel lost.
+I was greeted by several Sheraton staff as I entered the building and for me, this was a warm message of what was to come.
+This is not easy to master wherein such a large hotel, one can feel lost.
 Never once did I feel lost at The Sheraton Saigon Hotel & Towers.
 The hotel overall has a brilliant customer service ethic and nothing is too much to ask.
 When I needed anything the staff in the whole establishment were excellent, I noticed this for other guests too.
-When it comes to club lounges there is nothing in Saigon that can be beat the Sheraton Saigon Hotel and Towers.
+When it comes to club lounges there is nothing in Saigon that can beat the Sheraton Saigon Hotel and Towers.